 On December 5, 2019, Neurelis filed a lawsuit against us in the Superior Court of California, County of San Diego alleging the following three causes of action: (1) Unfair Competition under California Business and Professional Code § 17200; (2) Defamation; and (3) Malicious Prosecution.
-The Company filed a Motion to Strike Neurelis's Complaint under California's anti-SLAPP ("strategic lawsuit against public participation") statute on January 31, 2020, which Neurelis opposed.
-On August 6, 2020, the court issued an order granting in part and denying in part the Company's anti-SLAPP motion.
-The Company filed a notice of appeal to the California Court of Appeal on September 1, 2020, and Neurelis filed a notice of cross-appeal on October 5, 2020.
-The Company filed its opening appeal brief on January 27, 2021, and Neurelis filed its combined opening and responsive appeal brief on March 30, 2021.
-Aquestive filed its combined response and reply brief on June 1, 2021 and Neurelis filed its final reply brief on July 6, 2021.
-Oral argument on the appeal was heard on October 14, 2021, and a ruling on the appeal is expected within 90 days of the oral argument.
+Neurelis filed a First Amended Complaint on December 9, 2019, alleging the same three causes of action.
+We filed a Motion to Strike Neurelis's Complaint under California's anti-SLAPP ("strategic lawsuit against public participation") statute on January 31, 2020, which Neurelis opposed.
+On August 6, 2020, the Court issued an order granting in part and denying in part our anti-SLAPP motion.
+We filed a notice of appeal to the California Court of Appeal on September 1, 2020, and Neurelis filed a notice of cross-appeal on October 5, 2020.
+We filed our opening appeal brief on January 27, 2021, and Neurelis filed its combined opening and responsive appeal brief on March 30, 2021.
+Aquestive's combined response and reply brief is due June 1, 2021 and briefing on the appeal is anticipated to end in July 2021.
+There is no date yet set for a hearing on the appeal.
 The trial court proceedings remain stayed while the appeal is pending.
-The Company is not able to determine or predict the ultimate outcome of this proceeding or provide a reasonable estimate or range of estimates of the possible outcome or loss, if any, in this matter.
+We are not able to determine or predict the ultimate outcome of this proceeding or provide a reasonable estimate or range of estimates of the possible outcome or loss, if any, in this matter.